cfsworkload/game-on-room/README.md

 4. In the Containers tile, information about your IP addresses is listed.
 5. Check that the **Public IPs Requested** field has at least one available IP address.

 If you have an IP address available, you're ready to start building your Wish List app.
 If all of your IP addresses have been used, you will need to release one.
-In order to release a public IP, install the CF IC plugin, which can be found at the website below.
+In order to release a public IP, install the [IBM Containers CLI](https://www.ng.bluemix.net/docs/containers/container_cli_ov.html#container_cli_cfic_installs) plugin, which can be found at the website below.

 https://www.ng.bluemix.net/docs/containers/container_cli_ov.html#container_cli_cfic_installs